-Date: Develop 1228 Tov County Community Diment Agency WN Centre Drive Ninnesota 55123 The Oma ock LLP rnam Street aha Building NE 68102-2186 (Name of Owner) (Name and address of Project) (Building addresses, if more than one) Ladies ar nd Gentlemen: I have ac cted as counsel to [ownership entity receiving the tax credits], a (the "Owner") in connection with the Owner's application to the Dakota County Community Developr Chapter ment Agency (the "CDA") for an allocation of low income housing credits pursuant to Minnesota Statutes, 462A.222 and Section 42 of the Internal Revenue Code of 1986, as amended (the "Code").
-In that regard, I iewed and am familiar with the following: Owner's application for Low Income Housing Tax Credit dated rther examined such other documents and papers as I have deemed relevant and necessary as the basis for ons as set forth below.
+Date: Develor 1228 To County Community pment Agency wn Centre Drive ⁄Iinnesota 55123 The Oma ock LLP rnam Street aha Building NE 68102-2186 RE: (Name of Owner) (Name and address of Project) (Building addresses, if more than one) Ladies ar nd Gentlemen: I have a cted as counsel to [ownership entity receiving the tax credits], a (the "Owner") in connection with the Owner's application to the Dakota County Community Develop Chapter ment Agency (the "CDA") for an allocation of low income housing credits pursuant to Minnesota Statutes, 462A.222 and Section 42 of the Internal Revenue Code of 1986, as amended (the "Code").
+In that regard, I riewed and am familiar with the following: Owner's application for Low Income Housing Tax Credit dated orther examined such other documents and papers as I have deemed relevant and necessary as the basis for ions as set forth below.
 Based upon my review, it is my opinion that: 1.
 Owner's full name is identified above.
-Owner is a organized and in good standing le laws of the State of, and has full legal power and authority under its Organizational less to do all things necessary to complete the Project described in the Application and to receive the tax credits.
-2. I am not aware that the Application contains any untrue statement of a material fact.
-3. The legal description of the project property is attached hereto as Exhibit A and is correct and to the property identified in the Application, the Commitment and the Carryover 4.
+Owner is a organized and in good standing ne laws of the State of, and has full legal power and authority under its Organizational nts to do all things necessary to complete the Project described in the Application and to receive the tax credits.
+2. I am not aware that the Application contains any untrue statement of a material fact. identical 3.
+The legal description of the project property is attached hereto as Exhibit A and is correct and to the property identified in the Application, the Commitment and the Carryover (Provide 4.
 The name of the entity that currently owns the property described in Exhibit A is a detailed explanation if this entity is different than the Owner.

-hereto (if allocation amoun iry)] v vith respect to cupancy by lo costs of construct w-income tenants ion, schedule of co , rents, and other nd in the Certificate of the Owner attached mpletion, plans and specifications, tax credit matters are, in fact, realized, and based on

-e date of this opini

-((a) (1) The Proje ect consists of Buildings with th e following addresses:

-42(d (2)) of the Code; [Each] [The] Buildi ng is a (new) (exis ting) building within the meaning of Section

-sepa rehabilitation expo eaning of Section 4 enditures for the Building will be treated as a 2(e) of the Code;]

-(of the Co (b) ode; The (Proj ect/Building) is a q ualified low-incom e housing project as defined in Section 42(g)

-4 42(b) of (c) the C ect/Building) is elig ible for the (70%/3 0%) present value credit described in Section

-Ç Section 4 [(d) 42(h) [The] [A] (5)(c) (if applic f the Owner is a q ualified nonprofit organization as defined in

-(6. The following info rmation is correct:

-(a) Informati on regarding Own er:

-□ Name□ Legal des ignation

-☐ Tax Ident ification Number (•

-□ Required authorized signato ories

-(b) on regarding party signing the Applic ation:

-□ Name□ Legal des ignation

-(c) Informati on regarding each general partner:

-□ Name i

-☐ Legal des☐ TIN ignation

-□ Name of managing partner((s)

-□ Contact p□ Required ersons authorized signato ories

-(d) The follo wing information fo or each partner wh ich is an organized entity:

-' , □ Name • Ç ,

-☐ Legal des☐ TIN ignation

-managing partner(s)/members

-☐ Contact p ersons authorized signato orios

-T PEGINEO ついいいいてい とおいりに 711C2
+hereto (if necessar allocation amount ry)] with t, occupa ng that the facts set forth in the Application [and in the Certificate of the Owner attached respect to costs of construction, schedule of completion, plans and specifications, tax credit ancy by low-income tenants, rents, and other matters are, in fact, realized, and based on rulings and decisions as of the date of this opinion, (a) (1) The Project consists of Buildings with the following addresses: 42(d) of (2) [Each] [The] Building is a (new) (existing) building within the meaning of Section the Code; separate (3) [(If applicable) The rehabilitation expenditures for the Building will be treated as a e, new building within the meaning of Section 42(e) of the Code;] of the Co (b) ode; The (Project/Building) is a qualified low-income housing project as defined in Section 42(g) 42(b) of t (c) the Code The (Project/Building) is eligible for the (70%/30%) present value credit described in Section; Section 4 [(d) 12(h)(5)(d [The] [A] general partner of the Owner is a qualified nonprofit organization as defined in c) (if applicable).]
+6. The follo owing information is correct: (a) Information regarding Owner: Name Legal designation Tax Identification Number (TIN) Required authorized signatories (b) Information regarding party signing the Application: Name Legal designation (c) Information regarding each general partner: Name Legal designation TIN Name of managing partner(s) Contact persons Required authorized signatories (d) The following information for each partner which is an organized entity: Name Legal designation TIN Name of managing partner(s)/members Contact persons Required authorized signatories